Free and Easy Marketing: Mutual Promotion

 This kind of mutual promotion doesn’t cost a cent, and it is crucial right now because, in addition to being a challenging time financially for those in the arts, this is the first time we’ve had the opportunity to reach so many people so quickly thanks to the internet and new technology.
 Viral marketing, which allows us to reach large numbers of people almost instantly and without charge, is wonderful, but I think it’s even more wonderful when it’s done in a way that truly benefits everyone.

 Facebook® is another example of an opportunity for mutual promotion.
 If, for example, I post a notice about a Blog article of mine, everyone who is a Facebook Friend of mine will see it, and many people who are Friends of those people will see my post and possibly read my Blog article as a result.
 Because they’re Friends of my Friend, they are often like-minded people who might an interest in what I’m doing, so I’m not risking offending people who have no interest in my product in the same way I would if I sent an unsolicited email advertisement.

-Commenting on, or Liking, someone’s Facebook Post supports them and makes them feel heard – always a good thing – and it also gives you a small amount of free promotion, since that person’s Friends will see your name or Post and might become curious about you and what you do.
+Commenting on, Liking, or Sharing someone’s Facebook Post supports them and makes them feel heard – always a good thing – and it also gives you a small amount of free promotion, since that person’s Friends will see your name or Post and might become curious about you and what you do.
 What’s not to love about this?
 Everyone benefits.

 The same goes for producing concerts or events with other performers.
 If you include everyone who is a part of the show in your marketing, you each get the benefit of the others’ promotion.
 And for those who are performing in someone else’s show, inviting guests to your performance benefits you, it benefits the other performers who will be seen by your guests (they might want to hire them!), and it also benefits the company producing the show – which benefits you since it supports the company’s ability to produce future shows and hire you again!